learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/DigitalOcean_Web_App.md

 ## Prerequisites
 Before you begin, ensure you have the following:

-1. **DigitalOcean Account**: [https://cloud.digitalocean.com/registrations/new](Sign up) for a DigitalOcean account if you don't have one already.
+1. **DigitalOcean Account**: [Sign up](https://cloud.digitalocean.com/registrations/new) for a DigitalOcean account if you don't have one already.

 2. **Web Application Code**: Have your web application code ready for production.
 This could be a Node.js, Python, Ruby on Rails, or any other type of application.